LTR, Tweed Horizons, Newtown St Boswells, Roxburghshire, Scotland, TD6 0SG

 The spectacular Clwydian Range is an Area of Outstanding Natural Beauty (AONB) in north east Wales, and it’s made for foodies.
 The series of mountains run from Llandegla in the south to Prestatyn in the north, and its highest point is the well-known Moel Famau.

 The Clwydian Range Food Trail takes you through some of the most scenic areas of the hills and visitors will get to indulge in the award-winning local produce.
-Including delicious handmade bread, pies and pastries, meat from traditional Welsh breeds, local cheese, yoghurt and Welsh cider.
+Including delicious handmade bread, pies and pastries, meat from traditional Welsh breeds, local cheese, yogurt and Welsh cider.

 Stonehenge is a prehistoric monument in Wiltshire, located just a few miles from Amesbury and Salisbury.
 The ring of standing stones stand up to 13 ft. high and form one of the UK’s most visited tourist attractions.
 Stonehenge is also included in the ‘Seven Wonders of the Medieval World’ and is definitely worth a visit for history fans.